Certifications and Classes

 We are a proud NAUI (National Association of Underwater Instructors) member, and teach all our classes following the criteria set by NAUI.
 Explore below the various certifications you can complete, and the upcoming schedule for classes we will be offering.

-- Open Water Scuba Diver - Beginning Monday, September 11; Monday, October 9; and Monday, November 13
+- Open Water Scuba Diver - Beginning Monday, November 13; Monday, January 8; and, Monday, February 12

 Recreational Scuba Diving Certifications